-This metric is a measure of the percent of long-term care residents that received the flu and pneumonia vaccines.
-Respiratory viruses can be very dangerous for nursing home residents, making these types of vaccines indispensable.
+This datapoint measures the percent of long-term care residents that were given the pneumonia and flu vaccines.
+Respiratory viruses can be deadly for nursing home residents, making these types of vaccines vital to patient safety.

 Residents Maintain Autonomy

-In Martha and Mary Health Service, 13.94% Percentage of Patients
+In Martha and Mary Health Service, 13.87% of Patients

-Measures the percentage of long-term care residents who needed increased assistance with activities of daily living over time.
-ADL's include activities such as dressing and bathing.
-Many in the industry believe this is a measure of a resident's well-being.
+Measures the percentage of long-term patients who required more assistance with activities of daily living over time.
+ADL's include activities such as moving around and taking a bath.
+Many believe this is a reliable measure of a resident's well-being.

 Ability to Keep Residents Mobile

-In Martha and Mary Health Service, 21.78% Percentage of Residents
+In Martha and Mary Health Service, 19.63% of Residents

-This tells you the percentage of residents who remained mobile levels over time.
-Preserving mobility can be a good sign for residents' health.
+This indicates the percent of residents who retained mobility levels over time.
+Optimizing mobility can be a good sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Martha and Mary Health Service, 21.78 Percentage of Residents Rehospitalized
+In Martha and Mary Health Service, 19.63% of Residents Rehospitalized

 - Harrison Memorial HospitalAcute Care Hospitals 10.74 miles away2520 Cherry Avenue Bremerton Washington 98310Voluntary non-profit - Private(360) 377-3911